streamich/nmsg-rpc/README.md

 });

 io.on('connection', function(socket){
-    // Create router we will use instead of `socket.io`'s built-in one. var router = new rpc.Router;
+    // Create a router which we will use instead of `socket.io`'s built-in one. var router = new rpc.Router;

-    // Tell the router to use API we created only ONCE for all sockets. router.setApi(api);
+    // Tell the router to use API we created once for all routers. router.setApi(api);

     // Proxy messages using `proxy` event to our new router.